tsurumeso/waifu2x-chainer/README.md

 # waifu2x-chainer

-Implementation of waifu2x-model-trainer using Chainer.
+Chainer implementation of waifu2x model trainer.
 Note that the training procedure of waifu2x-chainer can be slightly different from original waifu2x.

 ## Requirements